Meghan McCain: Political positions

-In the 2016 presidential election, she did not vote for Hillary Clinton or Donald Trump, instead writing in Evan McMullin.
-On September 1, 2018, she delivered a eulogy at her father's funeral at Washington National Cathedral.
-In an emotional eulogy to her father, McCain mourned her father's passing as the "passing of American greatness, the real thing."
+On September 1, 2018, she delivered a eulogy at her father's funeral at Washington National Cathedral; McCain mourned her father's passing as the "passing of American greatness, the real thing."
 In what was widely seen as a sharp rebuke of Donald Trump, McCain remarked: "The America of John McCain has no need to be made great again because America was always great."
+McCain has publicly discussed her struggles with grief following the death of her father in 2018.
+In December 2019, McCain spoke at the annual End Well Symposium about challenging taboos and destigmatizing conversations about grief and death.
+McCain has since voiced regrets on her and her family's handling of her father's glioblastoma diagnosis saying, "I also have a lot of regrets almost a decade since my dad’s passing.
+My family should have forced him to step down the second he was diagnosed."

 In 2019, she became a vocal critic of Ilhan Omar, the Democratic representative for Minnesota's 5th congressional district, over comments Omar made which some conservatives considered antisemitic.
 McCain criticized and repeated these comments after Omar apologized for them, and tried to link them to acts of antisemitic violence such as the Poway synagogue shooting, which was criticized by many as a false equivalence and a form of whataboutism deflecting from the white supremacist ideology of the shooter.
 Host Seth Meyers on Late Night with Seth Meyers also accused McCain of conflating Omar's criticism of Israel with antisemitism, and for diminishing death threats against Omar as a result of her previous comments.